oneblink/camera/README.md

 this file in the bundle, otherwise you must include it in your web project.
 See the Build section for more information.

+## Supported Browsers

+Any browser that is supported by the [getusermedia shim](https://www.npmjs.com/package/getusermedia) is supported.
+At the time of writing,Safari is unsupported.

 ## WebRTC example

-See the [examples](example/) folder for examples of how to use this library
+See the [WebRTC examples](example/webrtc) folder for examples of how to use this library.
+Note that WebRTC requires the page to load over https for access to the webcam.
+We recommend using the [http-server](https://www.npmjs.com/package/http-server) node module for this.

+## Cordova Example

+See the [Cordova Examples](example/cordova) folder for instructions on how to make the Cordova example.

 ## API

-blink-camera is a facade around [cordova-plugin-camera](https://www.npmjs.com/package/cordova-plugin-camera#module_Camera.Direction) and [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) that provides an (alomst) unified API.
+@blinkmobile/camera is a facade around [cordova-plugin-camera](https://www.npmjs.com/package/cordova-plugin-camera#module_Camera.Direction) and [WebRTC](https://developer.mozilla.org/en-US/docs/Web/API/WebRTC_API) that provides an (alomst) unified API.
 It is meant to be used in conjuntion with a component framework such as Angular, React, Vue etc.

-blink-camera is distributed as a UMD module.
-If no module system is found it is bound to the global `window.bmCamera`
+@blinkmobile/camera is distributed as a UMD module.
+If no module system is found it is bound to the global `window.bmCameraFactoryFactory`

-`window.bmCamera` or the imported module is a factory function that returns an instance of either `CordovaCamera` or `WebRTCCamera`, depending on the environment.
+`window.bmCameraFactory` or the imported module is a factory function that returns an instance of either `CordovaCamera` or `WebRTCCamera`, depending on the environment.

 ### Factory

-`window.bmCamera`  or if used in a module system like commonjs `require('blink-camera')` is the factory function.
+`window.bmCameraFactory`  or if used in a module system like commonjs `require('@blinkmobile/camera')` is the factory function.

 It returns a CordovaCamera or WebRTCCamera instance.